quicwg/base-drafts/draft-ietf-quic-transport.md

 ## CONNECTION_ID_FINISHED Frame {#frame-connection-id-finished}

 An endpoint sends a CONNECTION_ID_FINISHED frame (type=0x1b) to indicate that it will no longer use a connection ID that was issued by its peer.
-This also serves as a request to the peer to send additional connection IDs for future use (see {{connection-id}}).
-New connection IDs can be delivered via the NEW_CONNECTION_ID frame ({{frame-new-connection-id}}).
+Note that this may include the connection ID provided during the handshake.
+Sending a CONNECTION_ID_FINISHED frame also serves as a request to the peer to send additional connection IDs for future use (see {{connection-id}}).
+New connection IDs can be delivered via the NEW_CONNECTION_ID frame ({{frame-new- connection-id}}).

-Retiring a connection ID using the CONNECTION_ID_FINISHED frame invalidates any stateless reset tokens associated with that connection ID.
+Retiring a connection ID using the CONNECTION_ID_FINISHED frame invalidates the stateless reset token associated with that connection ID.

 The CONNECTION_ID_FINISHED frame is as follows: